 StreamFlow is implemented as a semi-distributed model, i.e. based on the subdivision of the catchment into subwatersheds.
-This subdivision is typically performed using the well-known tool suite TauDEM (Tarboton, 1997), which extracts both the stream network and its corresponding set of subwatersheds from the digital elevation model (DEM).
-The stream network is automatically partitioned into so-called stream reaches, where each reach is uniquely associated with a subwatershed and corresponds to the portion of the stream network which specifically drains the subwatershed in question.
+This subdivision is typically performed using the wellknown tool suite TauDEM (Tarboton, 1997), which extracts both the stream network and its corresponding set of subwatersheds from the digital elevation model (DEM).
+The stream network is automatically partitioned into so-called "stream reaches", where each reach is uniquely associated with a subwatershed and corresponds to the portion of the stream network which specifically drains the subwatershed in question.
 It should be stressed that subwatersheds are independent and distinct from each other, i.e. they do not spatially overlap and are considered not to interact from a hydrological point of view.
 Stream reaches, on the other hand, are connected to each other: the computation of discharge and temperature in a given reach requires the same variables to be computed in its upstream tributaries first.

-As schematically represented in Fig. 1, StreamFlow pursues the simulation of the water flow from the point where Alpine3D stops to model it.
+As schematically represented in Fig. 1, StreamFlow pursues the simulation of the water flow from the point where

+Alpine3D stops modelling it.
 Each subwatershed is approximated in StreamFlow as a linear reservoir.
 The total percolation rate computed by Alpine3D at the bottom of all the soil columns belonging to a given subwatershed is considered by StreamFlow as the inflow rate into the associated linear reservoir.
 The latter then computes the discharge and temperature of the subsurface water flux generated by the subwatershed.
-Note that the term subsurface water flux (or, shorter, subsurface flux) will be used in the remaining of this paper as a generic word standing for both the fast and slow components of subsurface flow, which are sometimes referred to as interflow and baseflow in the literature.
+Note that the term "subsurface water flux" (or, shorter, "subsurface flux") will be used in the remainder of this paper as a generic word representing both the fast and slow components of subsurface flow, which are sometimes referred to as interflow and baseflow in the literature.
 The subsurface water flux produced by each subwatershed is delivered as lateral inflow to its associated stream reach (see Fig. 1).
 In other words, the subwatersheds are used in StreamFlow to compute the amount of subsurface water and heat penetrating the stream network.
-As such, the model is only able to reproduce so-called gaining streams, as opposed to loosing streams which would require a mechanism to transfer water from the stream network to the subwatersheds.
-As a final step, StreamFlow advects water and energy within the stream network down to the catchment outlet point.
-To this end, discharge and temperature are computed within each stream reach, taking notably the water and heat inflows originating from the upstream reaches and from the subsurface flux into account.
-The different processing steps of StreamFlow are described into more detail below.
+As such, the model is only able to reproduce so-called "gaining streams", as opposed to "losing streams" which would require a mechanism to transfer water from the stream network to the subwatersheds.
+As a final step, Stream-Flow advects water and energy within the stream network down to the catchment outlet point.
+To this end, discharge and temperature are computed within each stream reach, notably taking the water and heat inflows originating from the upstream reaches and from the subsurface flux into account.
+The different processing steps of StreamFlow are described in more detail below.

-2.1 Subwatershed modeling
+2.1 Subwatershed modelling

-In StreamFlow, the discharge Q{subw} (m3 s-1) of the subsurface water flux generated by each subwatershed is computed independently from its temperature T{subw} (K).
-This allows for the different temperature modeling approaches to be combined with every discharge computation alternative.
+In StreamFlow, the discharge $Q{\rm subw}$ (m3 s-1) of the subsurface water flux generated by each subwatershed is computed independently from its temperature $T{\rm subw}$ (K).
+This allows for the different temperature modelling approaches to be combined with every discharge computation alternative.